-According to the CIA Factbook:
+According to the World Factbook Qatar:

 - Main ethnic groups: The majority of the Qatari population are from Arab decent.
-A wide variety of ethnicities can be found among the expatriate community. - Main languages: The official language is Arabic, with English being widely spoken as well. - Urban population: In 2022, 99.3% of the population lived in urban areas with an annual rate of urbanization of 1.66%. - Literacy rate: 93.5% of the population can read and write; with more women (94.7%) than men (92.4%) being able to read and write (2017) - Population/age: The total population is around 2.5 million (2022 est.), with immigrants making up 88,4% of the total population (2015 est.).
-The younger generation up to 24 years of age makes up almost 25% of the population. - IDPs/Refugees: Around 1200 stateless people reside in the country. - Life expectancy: 79.8 years on average; women (82.0 years), men (77.7 years). - Education: On average, Qataris are expected to have 13 years of schooling.
-Bucking the regional trend, girls typically spend more time in education than boys; the mean years of schooling for boys was 12 years compared to 15 years for girls (2020).
+A wide variety of ethnicities can be found among the expatriate community. - Main languages: The official language is Arabic, with English being widely spoken as well. - Urban population: In 2023, 99.4% of the population lived in urban areas with an annual rate of urbanization of 1.66%. - Literacy rate: 93.5% of the population can read and write; with more women (94.7%) than men (92.4%) being able to read and write (2017) - Population/age: The total population is around 2.5 million (2023 est.), with immigrants making up 88,4% of the total population (2015 est.).
+The younger generation up to 24 years of age makes up almost 25% of the population. - IDPs/Refugees: Around 1200 stateless people reside in the country. - Life expectancy: 80.0 years on average; women (82.2 years), men (77.9 years).

-According to the UN Global Human Development Indicators (HDI profile):
+According to the UNDP Human Development Report Qatar:

-- HDI score and ranking: Qatar ranks #45 out 189 countries.
-The combined ratio of life expectancy, education and per capita income gives a very high score of 0.848 on the Human Development Index (HDI). - Gender inequality: with a GDI (Gender Development Index) score of 1.030, men are slightly disadvantaged in comparison to women.
-The GDI measures the differences in life expectancy, years of education and GNI per capita per gender.
+- HDI score and ranking: Qatar ranks #42 out 191 countries.
+The combined ratio of life expectancy, education and per capita income gives a very high score of 0.855 on the Human Development Index (HDI). - Gender inequality: with a GDI (Gender Development Index) score of 1.019, men are slightly disadvantaged in comparison to women.
+The GDI measures the differences in life expectancy, years of education and GNI per capita per gender. - Education: On average, Qataris are expected to have 13 years of schooling.
+Bucking the regional trend, girls typically spend more time in education than boys; the mean years of schooling for boys was 9.6 years compared to 11.6 years for girls (2021).

 Despite this slight gender inequality, men enjoy greater freedom in Qatari society than women.
-Due to the male guardianship system, men remain the key decision-makers in the lives of women and their children (Human Rights Watch, 29 March 2021).
+Due to the male guardianship system, men remain the key decision-makers in the lives of women and their children (HRW News, 29 March 2021).
 This level of control makes it extremely challenging for female converts to escape abusive situations or to flee the country.
 Male converts on the other hand, may find that - due to the greater prominence of men in the public sphere - they face higher levels of scrutiny from the authorities about their faith and church activities.

 An estimated 88% of the country's population are expatriate migrant workers (according to MEC's country profile), which creates a dual system of rights and privileges in the country.
 Forced labor and human trafficking are a problem and foreign workers are vulnerable to abuses such as underpayment, lack of appropriate housing and sanitation (due to the overcrowded labor compounds), domestic violence and sexual harassment.
 Since 2013, reports by civil society groups revealed that workers in Qatar are experiencing "modern-day slavery" (AI, March 2016).
 According to Amnesty International's report in April 2014: "The Qatari authorities are failing to protect migrant domestic workers who face severe exploitation, including forced labor and physical and sexual violence".
-Legal improvements were made in 2018 (The Guardian, 6 September 2018) and Amnesty International's country report 2021/2022 stated: "Significant reforms aiming to protect migrant workers from labour abuse and exploitation were introduced, but employers continued to retain disproportionate powers as they oversee the entry and residence of migrant workers".
-Hence, the question remains how much will change in practice, especially when the eyes of the world have left again after the 2022 World Cup.
+Legal improvements were made in 2018 (The Guardian, 6 September 2018) and Amnesty International (AI Qatar 2022) states: